SahilGupta1331/space_Invaders/README.md

 Now that we've installed Python and added it to the path.
 Open Command Prompt and run "pip install discord.py".

-After discord.py is installed, run "pip install tabulate" and finally .
+After discord.py is installed, run "pip install tabulate" and finally run the code! \
+It should make the bot online.

 Other than self host, you can also host it on any server if you want.